-(3) “An Post Mails Centre” means Dublin Mails Centre, Portlaoise Mails Centre, Athlone Mails Centre or Cork Mails Centre.
+(5) “An Post Mails Centre” means the Dublin Mails Centre, Portlaoise Mails Centre or Athlone Mails Centre.

-(8) “Ceadúnas” means a mark in a form designated by An Post to indicate the Sender has entered into an arrangement with An Post pursuant to Condition 4(2) or has otherwise paid postage in a manner acceptable to An Post.
+(10) “Ceadúnas” means a mark in a form designated by An Post to indicate the Sender has entered into an arrangement with An Post or has otherwise paid postage in a manner acceptable to An Post.

-(10) “Charge” includes postage, price, postage amount, tariff, fee or rate of postage.
+(11) “Charge” includes postage, postage amount, price, tariff, fee or rate of postage.

-(11) “Coin” means coin and includes coin of all kinds, whether or not legal tender in Ireland or elsewhere.
+(12) “Coin” means coin and includes coin of all kinds, whether or not legal tender in the State or elsewhere.

-(12) “Commission” means the Commission for Communications Regulation
+(13) “ComReg” means the Commission for Communications Regulation.

-(13) “Consignor” means a person who presents a Postal Packet to An Post for delivery and includes a sender, a postal service provider (within the meaning of the Act) and a foreign postal administration but does not include a person who presents Postal Packets to An Post for delivery if that person:
+(14) “Consignor” means a person who presents a Postal Packet to An Post for transmission by post and includes a sender, a postal service provider (within the meaning of the Act) and a foreign postal administration but does not include a person who presents Postal Packets to An Post for delivery if that person: